 The Danger and Opportunity of Overconfidence

-When you’re an up-and-comer in your field, working under (or in the shadow of) other people, it often feels like you’re fighting an uphill battle.
+When you’re an up-and-comer in your field, working in the shadow of more accomplished people, it often feels like you’re fighting an uphill battle.

 Hang in there.